Category Archives: Articles

 • Fear of hurting the baby or yourself

-Many mothers experience only a few of these symptoms, but if you feel like something is wrong and you’re not quite yourself, that is an important signal.
-If these symptoms persist for two weeks or more, the mother should promptly get support by talking to her doctor or a mental health professional.
-PPD is a highly treatable condition, with therapy, medication, or a combination of the two.
+Many new parents experience only a few of these symptoms, but if you feel like something is wrong and you’re not quite yourself, that is an important signal.
+If these symptoms persist for two weeks or more, you should promptly get support by talking to your doctor or a mental health professional.
+PMHDs are highly treatable, with therapy, medication, or a combination of the two.

-If you need medication and you are told that you must give up breastfeeding, make sure you get the advice of a psychiatrist who is knowledgeable about medications for breastfeeding mothers.
-There are a few antidepressants which are routinely prescribed for breastfeeding mothers with untraceable amounts detectable in the baby’s bloodstream.
-Moreover, breastfeeding can be beneficial both for the depressed mother, the long-term health of her baby, and bonding, which is even more challenging when a mother is depressed.
+If you need medication and you are told that you must give up breastfeeding, make sure you get the advice of a prescriber who is knowledgeable about medications for breastfeeding parents.
+There are a few antidepressants which are routinely prescribed during breastfeeding with untraceable amounts detectable in the baby’s bloodstream.
+Moreover, breastfeeding can be beneficial both for the birthing parent, the long-term health of the baby, and bonding, which is even more challenging when a parent is depressed.

 Depression not only affects you: it affects your relationships with your partner and your baby.
 Untreated, depression can lead to bonding difficulties and delayed development or failure to thrive.
 Getting the help you need to recover quickly is the best thing you can do for your baby and yourself.